pedroka-dev/Bannerlord-Iron-Will/README.md

   - Generic Troop XP scales with troop tier.
 Current: xpValue * (troop.Tier +1)
   - Player can change to not show received XP of heroes and troops on the console (_Requested by NexusMod user dungeons0_)
   - Compatibility with game version Bannerlord Beta Branch e1.4.3

+  v1.4.0
+  - Minor code refactor
+  - Added soft mod compatibility with Mod Configuration Menu v3(MCM)
+  - If the player haves MCM, the code will now load stored info from MCM and then override XML file on startup .
+  - If the player doesnt have MCM, the code will deserialize the settings from the XML like usual on startup.
+  - Fixed some crashes for e1.5.2 and above

 </details>

 ---